doc4d/docs/docs/ViewPro/method-list.md

  VP COLUMN AUTOFIT(VP Get selection("ViewProarea"))
 ```

-Resizes the columns to fit the size of the contents:
+... resizes the columns to fit the size of the contents:

 ![](assets/en/ViewPro/cmd_vpColumnAutoFit2.PNG)